ModuleLoader/es-module-loader/README.md

 * The `<script type="module">` tag is supported, but the `<module>` tag is not

-* ondemand / paths functionality currently not yet implemented
+* The implemented ondemand / paths functionality is provisional and subject to change

 To follow the current the specification changes, see the marked issues https://github.com/ModuleLoader/es6-module-loader/issues?labels=specification&page=1&state=open.